Greenland Ending, Explained: What Happens to John Garrity and His Family?

 A Family Man

-All he has wanted is to be with his wife and son when the great disaster happens.
+All he wanted was to be with his wife and son when the great disaster happened.
 There is always a scientist archetype in these types of films, delivering expositions and often serving as the main hero.
 ‘Greenland’ is devoid of all that.
 It exclusively focuses on the Garritys and their journey to the bunker.
 John Garrity is not an overly heroic character.
-He never informs his neighbors about Greenland despite making a promise, and correctly and pragmatically refuses to take one of their daughters with them, knowing at the time that they will have to leave her behind at the airport.
+He never informs his neighbors about Greenland despite making a promise and correctly and pragmatically refuses to take one of their daughters with them, knowing at the time that they will have to leave her behind at the airport.

 A New Dawn

-The impact happens, and the walls of the bunker somehow manage to hold out against the waves of destruction following the blast.
+The impact happens, and the bunker walls somehow manage to hold out against the waves of destruction following the blast.
 When Garritys and others emerge from the bunker, nine months have passed, and ash and radiation have receded.
 The world is in complete ruin.
-The extent of the destruction is demonstrated through the images of ruined cities like Sydney, Mexico City, and Paris.
+The extent of the destruction is demonstrated through images of ruined cities like Sydney, Mexico City, and Paris.
 An orbital view of the planet shows the massive crater where the largest piece of debris from Clarke hit.

 There are also numerous smaller craters dotting the entire planet.
 As the survivors take in the new landscape, they find hope upon seeing a couple of birds flying.
 Despite the absolute destruction of human civilization, life at large has found a way to continue existing.
 The Greenland bunker hears back from those in Helsinki, New Delhi, Beirut, Kathmandu, Moscow, and Sao Paolo, learning that pockets of people have survived in those places as well.